coltongrainger/fscss-volunteers/README.md

 ## Volunteer Opportunities

-The family homeless shelter, Pear Blossom Place, is kept open 24/7 because of **shift volunteers**.
-There is always at least one staff person on site from 9am at the latest to 5pm at the earliest seven days a week.
-During the week the shelter has interns and work study staff that also work 9am--5pm.

-Volunteer shifts are **Overnight Hosts**, **Greeters**, and **Weekend/Holiday Daytime**.
-The overnight host shift is 12 hours with the opportunity to sleep.
-The greeter shift is 2.5 hours as parents are arriving home from work and getting their dinners prepared.
-The weekend/holiday daytime shifts are 4 hours when interns and work study staff are not available.

-As well, the donation room is on site at the Family Support Center office in downtown Olympia.
-It is accessible for **walk-in volunteering** 9am--5pm M--F. This room is in constant need of TLC.
-The Family Support Center get donations almost daily and clients accessing the space for items throughout the day.

-The Family Support Center is always open to schedule volunteers for skills & engagement events that help support the families and the children.
-Feel free to plan activities around nutrition, food & gardening, reading, computer skills, Wikipedia, or music!
+Volunteers keep our family shelter, Pear Blossom Place, open 24 hours a day.
+Though staff only work 7:00am -- 5:00pm, there is always an on-call staff in case of an emergency.

+The downtown office houses a large donation room for our client's use.
+Volunteers may access this room whenever the office is open.
+It is in constant need of TLC.

+We will also schedule volunteers for special events that support families and children.
+When possible, we coordinate group meals, birthday parties, and educational activities.

 ## Application Process